genestack/user-tutorials/source/guide/using-genestack-signup-dashboard.rst

 2. **Recent Results** shows you the files you have recently created with their initialization or completion status.
-3. **Browse data** section allows you to browse through public, private and shared data with Experiment Browser application which allows you to search through the wealth of your data using complex queries.
+3. **Browse data** section allows you to browse through public, private and shared data with Data Browser application which allows you to search through the wealth of your data using complex queries.
    In the Browse Data section, you will also find a link to the File Manager (home), as well as often used folders: Uploaded files, Imported files,